framosimaging/framos-nxp-vis-tool/README.md

 ### Requirements

 Installed toolchain for NXP for full image or some arm compiler for arm64 with all libraries available, install cmake (tested on version 3.27.5).
-You should install the toolchain as dessribed in the instructions in i.MX_Yocto_Project_User's_Guide document from documentation.
+You should install the toolchain as described in the instructions in i.MX_Yocto_Project_User's_Guide document from documentation.
 Here is the needed configuration:

 ``` bash
 DISTRO=fsl-imx-wayland MACHINE=imx8mp-lpddr4-evk source imx-setup-release.sh -b build-wayland